reactphp/dns/README.md

 ```

 See also the [first example](examples).

+The `Config` class can be used to load the system default config.
+This is an
+operation that may access the filesystem and block.
+Ideally, this method should
+thus be executed only once before the loop starts and not repeatedly while it is
+running.
+Note that this class may return an *empty* configuration if the system config
+can not be loaded.
+As such, you'll likely want to apply a default nameserver
+as above if none can be found.

 > Note that the factory loads the hosts file from the filesystem once when
   creating the resolver instance.